What is Shared Lives?

 Lots of different people use our Shared Lives service, from all different walks of life.
 We know work really well for people who:

-- are a vulnerable new mum or dad and would like some help to learn parenting skills;
+- are a new mum or dad with support needs and would like some help to learn parenting skills;

 - are seeking asylum in the UK;